-We have reviewed the accompanying condensed interim statement of financial position of Ras Al Khaimah National Insurance Company P.S.C. (the "Company") as at 31 March 2020 and the related condensed interim statements of income, comprehensive income, changes in equity and cash flows for the three-month period then ended and other explanatory notes.
+We have reviewed the accompanying condensed interim statement of financial position of Ras Al Khaimah National Insurance Company P.S.C. (the "Company") as at 30 June 2020 and the related condensed interim income statement and condensed interim statement of comprehensive income for the three-month and six-month periods then ended, and condensed interim statements of changes in equity and cash flows for the six-month period then ended and other explanatory notes.
 Management is responsible for the preparation and presentation of this condensed interim financial information in accordance with International Accounting Standard 34 'Interim Financial Reporting'.
 Our responsibility is to express a conclusion on this condensed interim financial information based on our review.